amodm/webbrowser-rs/README.md

 * This library requires availability of browsers and a graphical environment during runtime
 * `cargo test` will actually open the browser locally

+## PRs invited for
+* Fixing macos tests for UTF-8 URLs
+* Support for other platforms, e.g. iOS

 ## License